wingyu/screenshotter/README.md

 # Screenshotter
 A project to experiment with Elixir and OTP.
-Screenshotter takes a screenshot of a website and then uploads it to your S3 bucket
+Screenshotter takes a screenshot of a website and then uploads it to your S3 bucket (Just a learning exercise for Elixir)

 ## Set Up
 1. Install dependencies with `mix deps.get`